How pod planes could change travel forever

 These capsules could be made to carry either passengers or cargo.

-In fact, while Clip-Air's speed and range is expected to be on a par with that of modern mid-sized airliners, the beauty of the concept rests precisely upon the versatility provided by the capsules.
+In fact, while Clip-Air's speed and range is expected to be on a par with that of modern midsized airliners, the beauty of the concept rests precisely upon the versatility provided by the capsules.

-These modules can be adapted to simultaneously carry a wide range of cargo and passenger combinations.
+Link & Fly's concept presents a similar setup, with modules that can be adapted to simultaneously carry a wide range of cargo and passenger combinations.

-One single aircraft would be able to perform multiple roles.
+This way, one single aircraft would be able to perform multiple roles.

 The capsules can also be easily attached and detached from the airframe, making it possible for aircraft to achieve very quick rotations on the ground.